Skip to main content

 On this page

-It’s not clear what causes most cases of acute lymphocytic leukemia (ALL).
-Since most people with ALL don’t have risk factors that can be changed, for now, there is no known way to prevent most cases of ALL.
+It’s not clear what causes most cases of ALL (acute lymphocytic leukemia, also known as acute lymphoblastic leukemia).
+Since most people with ALL don’t have risk factors that can be changed, there is no known way to prevent most cases of ALL.

 Avoiding known cancer-causing chemicals, such as benzene, might lower the risk of getting ALL.
 But most experts agree that exposure to workplace and environmental chemicals seems to account for only a small portion of leukemias.